 Highly sensitive children are keenly aware of themselves and their environments.
 They tend to be deep thinkers, emotional, and empathetic.
 They’re typically aware of slight changes in their environment and may become easily overstimulated.
-High sensitivity isn’t a diagnosis and therefore cannot be treated; instead, parents can benefit from understanding their highly sensitive children and learning ways to communicate and support them more effectively.
+High sensitivity isn’t a diagnosis and therefore cannot be treated; instead, parents can benefit from understanding their highly sensitive children and learning ways to support them more effectively.

 “A highly sensitive child is one that is strongly attuned to the emotions of themselves and those around them,” says Dr. Laura Mraz OTD, OTR/L founder of Eyas Landing therapeutic clinic and Blue Bird Day.
 “They tend to notice even the most subtle changes in other people and their environment, such as when lighting changes or toys are rearranged.
 They express strong emotions at times, with what appear to be overreactions to minor environmental sensations.
 A highly sensitive child may also be sensitive to clothing textures, sudden noises or when anticipating a new event.
 Caregivers may find that standard behavior strategies, such as time out, do not work as effectively with their highly sensitive child.”